PREM Rugby: 2020–2025: COVID-19, clubs going bust and six winners in six years

-2025–Present: PREM Rugby Era
+2025–Present: PREM Rugby era and expansion model

 In July 2025, following the conclusion of the 2024–25 season, the league officially re-branded from Premiership Rugby to PREM Rugby with the aim of moving away from a corporate image and attracting younger fans.
 The announcement came alongside the news that the opening fixture of the 2025–26 season between Gloucester and Sale Sharks will take place on a Thursday night, a first for the league.
 The change was made as there will be no Saturday match, to avoid a clash with the 2025 Women's Rugby World Cup third-place play-off and final held at Twickenham on 27 September.
 In August 2025, Newcastle Falcons were renamed Newcastle Red Bulls following a takeover by Austrian energy drink company Red Bull.

+On 27 February 2026, the RFU Council voted to approve the abolition of automatic promotion and relegation between the PREM and Champ Rugby, replacing it with a criteria-based expansion model.
+The change takes effect from the 2026–27 season.